EDGE Group partners with Wazoku to launch global ‘Drone in a Box’ innovation challenge

 Wazoku Crowd connects more than 700,000 solvers worldwide, including engineers, scientists, technologists, start-ups, and academic institutions.
 It has previously delivered successful outcomes for NASA, the UK Ministry of Defence, and the US Navy.

-Simon Hill, CEO of Wazoku, added, “EDGE is one of the most forward-thinking defence and advanced technology groups, and we’re proud to partner with them on this and future challenges.
-‘Drone in a Box’ solutions are critical enablers for autonomous operations, and we’re confident the Wazoku Crowd will surface bold, innovative solutions that meet EDGE’s ambitions.”
+“EDGE is one of the most forward-thinking defence and advanced technology groups, and we’re proud to partner with them on this and future challenges,” said Simon Hill, CEO of Wazoku. “‘Drone in a Box’ solutions are critical enablers for autonomous operations, and we’re confident the Wazoku Crowd will surface bold, innovative solutions that meet EDGE’s ambitions.”